ritugautam794/Editorial-Chatbot-Assistant-RAGApplication/README.md

 ### 3. Tweet Summary
 **Input Article**: "New study reveals 40% decline in Arctic ice..."
 **Tweet**: "🚨 Breaking: Arctic ice shrinks 40% in decade, study shows.
 Urgent climate action needed to preserve polar ecosystems. #ClimateChange #ArcticNews 🌍"

+Improving Output and Accuracy
+Upgrade to larger or instruction-tuned models (e.g., Flan-T5-Large, GPT-4) for better answers.

+Fine-tune models on CBC editorial data for higher relevance and fewer hallucinations.

+Experiment with chunk size and overlap to improve context quality.

+Use few-shot prompting (add example Q&A pairs) to guide response style.

+Enable user feedback to identify and correct errors.

+Regularly update the knowledge base to ensure information is current.